Snazzyham/snazzyham.github.io/README.md

+# ***UPDATE***
+This website is really old.
+Well, the information has been updated, but the site itself is really old, built when I was just a newbie at web development and is in no way a reflection of my skillset.
+I do hope to upgrade it, but I'll do that when I either find the time, or the right idea.

+I really don't like this website.
+For now however, it'll [have to do](https://media.giphy.com/media/P8yIb9Hqib7tm/giphy.gif).

 # Hi, this is the code for my new website.

 Well not really my new website, thats currently hosted on a ghost blog, but I'm trying to move it to Github pages because that's what all the cool kids are doing.